DavidBien23/Projects/README.md

 # Projects

-A collection of coding projects that I have created.
+<p>A collection of coding projects that I have created to make classwork easier, learn modules or
+functions, or practice the techniques I already know.</p>

 ### Bayes-Buhl_Straub_Estimation & Bayesian Empirical Estimation: